 Provide a remote access control system operated by a receptionist to remotely unlock entry doors to allow public access the facility.

 Provided keyed access to all other areas, Medco Key system compatible with the system that OMD has at all of it’s facilities.
+Three keys per door, plus one Master for the entire building.

 Provide a mass notification capable of providing voice communication as well as an ADA compliant visual alerting system.